-The scope of CAST has been defined through a process of consultation initiated by a questionnaire circulated to a wide range of organisations.
+The scope of CAST was defined through a process of consultation initiated by a questionnaire circulated to a wide range of organisations.
 A synthesis of the responses to the questionnaire showed that 14C release from irradiated steels, Zircaloys, graphites and from ion-exchange resins were of widest interest.
 The responses indicated that there were several on-going (or planned studies) on irradiated graphites and uncertainties on 14C release rates and speciation remain to be resolved.
 However, there was less on-going work and little information available, for the release of 14C from irradiated steels, Zircaloys and ion-exchange resins.

-The objectives of CAST are to:
+The objectives of CAST were to:

 a) gain a scientific understanding of the 14C release mechanisms and rates from the corrosion of irradiated steels and Zircaloys and from the leaching of ion-exchange resins and irradiated graphites under geological disposal conditions;

 b) provide speciation of the 14C release and how this relates to aqueous conditions;